 Service Planning Teams

 Service Coordinators facilitate the creation of service planning teams that identify and address the needs of the child and family, and the first member of every service team is always the parent or guardian.
 Together the team members decide who should be included in developing a plan to serve the child.

 Service team members frequently include school personnel (teachers, guidance counselors or school social workers), therapists, family members and other caregivers, and others involved in the child's life on a regular basis.
 Staff from the Departments for Community Based Services and Juvenile Justice or Court Designated Workers are also team members if the child is involved with those agencies.

 Social and Emotional Health Task Force

-SIAC formed a Social and Emotional Health Task Force comprising representatives of all SIAC member agencies and additional stakeholders.
-This short-term task force is charged with presenting policy, process, and practice recommendations to SIAC to ensure greater alignment, integration, and collaboration among our agencies to improve the social and emotional health of our children, youth, and young adults.
+In October 2017, SIAC members/designees unanimously voted to establish a Social and Emotional Health Task Force.
+Comprising representatives of all SIAC member agencies and other stakeholders, this task force was charged to meet for one year with the assigned task of presenting policy, process, and practice recommendations to SIAC to ensure greater alignment, integration, and collaboration among our agencies to improve the social and emotional health and well-being of our children, youth, and young adults.